Integrated Community Ageing Team

 The team works collaboratively with primary care to carry out a comprehensive geriatric assessment (CGA) and to create a care plan that addresses the person's needs, usually in a person's own home.

 Please note: ICAT is not a rapid response service.
-ICAT aims to carry out first assessments within two weeks of referral, but at busy times waiting times may increase.
-If you are worried about a patient waiting this long, call the ICAT consultant hotline for advice.
+ICAT aims to carry out a first assessments within a few weeks of referral, but at busy times waiting times may increase.
+If you are worried about a patient waiting this long, please call the ICAT consultant hotline for advice.

 ICAT care home work